fmilthaler/FinQuant/README.tex.md

  - `portfolio`: a `pandas.DataFrame` which contains the weights/FMV (and possibly more information) about the portfolio
  - `stocks`: a `dict` of instances of `Stock`, meaning a `dict` of individual stocks
  - `data`: a `pandas.DataFrame` with the stock prices of all stocks
- - `expectedReturn`: the portfolio's expected return
+ - `expected_return`: the portfolio's expected return
  - `volatility`: the portfolio's volatility
  - `sharpe`: the portfolio's Sharpe Ratio
  - `skew`: a `pandas.Series` with the skewness of all stocks
  - `kurtosis`: a `pandas.Series` with the Kurtosis of all stocks
- - `riskFreeRate`: the risk free rate associated with the portfolio
+ - `risk_free_rate`: the risk free rate associated with the portfolio
  - `freq`: the time window/frequency of/over which the expected return and volatility are computed
  - `ef`: instance of `finquant.efficient_frontier.EfficientFrontier` which is used for finding optimial portfolios (see more below)

 And here is an incomplete list of functions provided within `pf`:
- - `getStock`: Returns the instance of a Stock
+ - `get_stock`: Returns the instance of a Stock
- - `compCumulativeReturns`: Cumulative Returns
+ - `comp_cumulative_returns`: Cumulative Returns
- - `compDailyReturns`: Percentage change of daily Returns
+ - `comp_daily_returns`: Percentage change of daily Returns
  - `compDailyLogReturns`: Log Return
- - `compMeanReturns`: historical mean of the daily returns
+ - `comp_mean_returns`: historical mean of the daily returns
- - `compExpectedReturn`: computes the Expected Return of the portfolio
+ - `comp_expected_return`: computes the Expected Return of the portfolio
- - `compVolatility`: computes the volatility of the given portfolio
+ - `comp_volatility`: computes the volatility of the given portfolio
- - `compSharpe`: computes and return the Sharpe ratio of the portfolio
+ - `comp_sharpe`: computes and return the Sharpe ratio of the portfolio
  - `ef_minimum_volatility`: performs an optimisation for the portfolio with the minimum volatility
  - `ef_maximum_sharpe_ratio`: performs an optimisation for the portfolio with the maximum Sharpe Ratio
  - `ef_efficient_return`: performs an optimisation for the portfolio with the minimum volatility for a given target return.